 thinly sliced charred pork on a large white platter

-For starters, most home cooks don’t have a vertical spit set up in their backyard (our test kitchen sure doesn’t).
-So we needed to find a way to improvise.
-Our testing leaned heavily on a recipe from the book Mi Cocina by Rick Martinez.
+Most homecooks don’t have a vertical spit set up in their backyard (my apartment sure doesn’t!).
+So I needed to find a way to improvise.
+My testing and recipe development leaned heavily on a tacos arabes recipe from Mi Cocina by Rick Martinez.

-His method marinates thin pork shoulder steaks in a citrusy onion mixture and relies on the ‘ol trusty cast-iron skillet to achieve a lovely char.
+The method he uses includes marinating thin pork shoulder steaks in a citrusy-onion mixture and relies on the cast-iron skillet to achieve a lovely char.
 Once cooked, and rested, the pork is then thinly sliced to resemble shaved shawarma meat.

-To emulate a pillowy and chewy yeasted bread, we layered two flour tortillas together before layering the juicy pork.
+To emulate a pillowy and chewy yeasted bread, I like to layer two flour tortillas together before filling with the juicy pork.

-And finally, we found a few simple toppings—smoky salsa, Greek yogurt, raw onion and cucumber— was all these tacos needed to be a homerun.
+And finally, I found a few simple toppings—smoky salsa, Greek yogurt, raw onion and cucumber—was all these tacos needed to be a homerun.

 Ingredient Notes